-A general survey of the major non-Christian religions of the world.
-This course provides an introduction to the basic characteristics of the living religions of today-Judaism, Islam, Hinduism, Buddhism, Shintoism, and Confucianism.
+This course is a general survey of the major non-Christian religions of the world.
+It provides an introduction to the basic characteristics of the living religions of today-Judaism, Islam, Hinduism, Buddhism, Shintoism, and Confucianism.
 Spring odd

 Intercultural Communication